manas-v/Python-Basics/README.md

 ### 2. Write programs to implement conditional operations on following:
 a.
 Python program to find the sum and average of natural numbers up to n where n is provided by user.

 b.
 Python program to find factorial, and Fibonacci of a number, received by user, with iterative as well as recursive process.

 ### 3. Write python programs
 a.
-To print all prime number in a series
+To print all prime number in a series.

 b.
-To find largest among three numbers, input by user
+To find largest among three numbers, input by user.

 c.
-To find HCF for two numbers, input by user
+To find HCF for two numbers, input by user.

 ### 4. Write python program
 a.
-To shuffle a deck of cards using module random and draw 8 cards
+To shuffle a deck of cards using module random and draw 8 cards.

 b.
-To display calendar of selected month and year by a user
+To display calendar of selected month and year by a user.

 c.
 To solve the quadratic equation ax**2 + bx + c = 0.

 ### 5. Write python program to elaborate strings such as
 a.
-String declaration, traversing, slicing, concatenating, and sorting in a list
+String declaration, traversing, slicing, concatenating, and sorting in a list.

 b.
 To check whether a string is palindrome or not; to remove punctuations from a string.